arcolux/DaniaFYP/readme.md

 5. Click on the "Reset Token" button.
 6. Copy the token and save it for later.

+## Enable Discord Bot Privileged Gateway Intents

+1. Go to the "Bot" tab on the left side of the page.
+2. Under the "Privileged Gateway Intents" section, enable the "Presence Intent", "Server Members Intent" and "Message Content Intent" checkboxes.

 ## Adding Discord Bot to Server

 1. Go to the "OAuth2" tab on the left side of the page.